Fitness startup Peloton's shares fall in U.S. market debut

-Sept 26 (Reuters) - Shares of Peloton Interactive Inc , the fitness startup known for on-demand workout programs on its exercise bikes, slid as much as 7% in their market debut, giving the company a market value of $7.55 billion.
+(Reuters) - Shares of Peloton Interactive Inc PTON.O, the fitness startup known for on-demand workout programs on its exercise bikes, slid as much as 7% in their market debut, giving the company a market value of $7.55 billion.

 Peloton priced its initial public offering at $29 on Wednesday, at the higher end of its expected price range, raising about $1.16 billion at a valuation of $8.1 billion.